yankeyhotel/cbhd-bootstrap-select/README.md

 # CBHD Bootstrap Select

-A simple plugin that creates a [Bootstrap](http://getbootstrap.com) button dropdown from a select form element.
+A simple plugin that creates a [Bootstrap](http://getbootstrap.com) [button dropdown](http://getbootstrap.com/components/#btn-dropdowns) from a select form element.
 The new button dropdown will also update the select each time a new selection is made so that the menu can be used in a typical form.

+## Installation

+This plugin requires that you be using Bootstrap as well as jQuery.
+Just add the jquery.cbhd-bootstrap-select.min.js file to your html after jQuery and Bootstrap .js files.
+You must use the Bootstrap [dropdown plugin](http://getbootstrap.com/javascript/#dropdowns) for the button dropdown to work.

 ## Documentation

-Just use a typical Bootstrap formatted [select tag](http://getbootstrap.com/css/#forms).
+Use a typical Bootstrap formatted [select tag](http://getbootstrap.com/css/#forms).
 And add a class to target the select menu.

 ```html
 <select class="form-control" class="bootstrap-select">